 Set wide the window.
 Let me drink the day. ~ Edith Wharton

-Presentation is important in Italian culture.
+The presentation is important in Italian culture.
 From the table to the tips of the perfectly pointed shoes, how one chooses to represent oneself, matters.
-In fashionable destinations the art of window shopping is the perfect illustration of this cultural value.
+In fashionable destinations, the art of window shopping is the perfect illustration of this cultural value.
 It is one-upmanship at its best and it benefits all passers-by with creative canvases that change almost weekly.

-Forte dei Marmi is a beach town but there is a year-round weekend culture that come to see and be seen.
+Forte Dei Marmi is a beach town but there is a year-round weekend culture that comes to see and be seen.
 The sidewalks are paved in marble so no sensible shoes are required.
 There are many high-end boutiques and local artisans all working side by side to lure people through the door.
-Curb appeal comes without much effort in Italy as timeless storefronts with pockmarked age old stone is the standard.
+Curb appeal comes without much effort in Italy as timeless storefronts with pockmarked age-old stone is the standard.